amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 _TL;DR: You need to own your donation form and have your own "cover our fees" upsell that your org keeps.
 The "donor covers fees" offered by platforms will cost you thousands!_

-## How does the calculator above work?
+## How does the calculator above parentElementwork?

 The calculator above shows you lost income vs. potential gain by simulating incoming donations based on real data obtained from the charities I work with.
 It will help you estimate how much you'd lose by using each of the donation platforms listed compared to hosting your own form with a plugin like GiveWP.

-## Real data from 14,000 donations
+### Simulation based on 14,000 real donations data

 To simulate lost income accurately, I obtained 14k donation records over 12 months from the charities I work with.
 The distribution looks like this: